rafah1/Robot-RACECAR/README.md

 This is where all the magic happens!

-You will find under the notebooks project directory, a series of Jupyter notbooks with the code for the different experiments:
+You will find under the notebooks project directory, a series of Jupyter notebooks with the code for the different experiments:

     interactive_regression1.ipynb
     interactive_regression1_ALEXNET.ipynb